g-haine/phraise/docs/_posts/2016-10-5-distributed-port-hamiltonian-modelling-for-irreversible-processes.md

 **W. Zhou, B. Hamroun, F. Couenne, Y. Le Gorrec**

 ## Abstract
-ABSTRACT Infinite-dimensional port-Hamiltonian representation of irreversible processes accounting for the thermal energy domain is presented.
+ Infinite-dimensional port-Hamiltonian representation of irreversible processes accounting for the thermal energy domain is presented.
 Two examples are studied: the transmission line and a non-isothermal reaction diffusion process.
 The proposed approach uses thermodynamic variables in order to define the infinite-dimensional interconnection structure linking the different phenomena.
 A presentation is given for one-dimensional spatial domain.
 For the transmission line, the Hamiltonian is the total energy and for the reaction diffusion process it is the enthalpy or the opposite of entropy.

 ## Citation
 - **Journal:** Mathematical and Computer Modelling of Dynamical Systems